haidmoham/RuneInfo/README.md

 </div>

->The above is a <u>copy of a link</u> generated requesting the minimum permissions required to use every command at the time.
+>The above is a **copy of a link** generated requesting the minimum permissions required to use every command **at the time**.
 I know not all permissions are right for every server, so don't be afraid to uncheck any of the boxes.
 If you try to use a command that requires more permissions than the bot is granted, it will let you know.

 ---